Professor P N Best, FRSE

 I have designed, organised and lectured a number of different courses, from pre-honours to Masters level, as well as serving on the School's Teaching Committee for five years, and being Senior Director of Studies of four years.
-Currently, I organise and lecture the pre-honours course "Discovering Astronomy" and the Senior Honours level course "High Energy Astrophysics" as well as supervising Senior Honours and Integrated Masters projects.
-I am the Admissions Officer for the School, and Chair the School Board of Studies.
+Currently, I organise and lecture the SH/IM level course "High Energy Astrophysics" as well as leading the "Telescope Group Project" and supervising Senior Honours and Integrated Masters projects.

 Philip has featured in the following recent School news stories:

 - UK-led robotic sky scanner reveals its first galactic fingerprint

 - Major success for Edinburgh Astrophysicists with the James Webb Space Telescope

 - Ultra-sensitive radio images reveal thousands of star-forming galaxies in early Universe

 - Astronomers release first part of deep all-sky radio survey with LOFAR